ofirpress/ofirpress.github.io/_posts/2024-08-07-How-to-Build-Good-Language-Modeling-Benchmarks.md

 Benchmarks are great because they provide a lot of room for creativity, and they can be super impactful in guiding the community towards the future.
 I hope this post helps you in building the next big LM benchmark.
 And always remember- rules are meant to be broken.
 I do not think that a benchmark that does not follow all of these rules is bad.
 I just think that these guidelines are a good indicator for whether you're on the right path or not.

-If you enjoyed this post, please join our [upcoming event](https://lu.ma/4240w5us) on Wednesday, the 14th of August, where we will present the three new benchmarks my collaborators and I have recently launched: SciCode, CiteME, and AssistantBench.